paf31/blog-source/posts/2018-04-08-Incrementally-Improving-The-DOM.markdown

 Here, the result will change only when the input changes.

-This is a simple example, but we can create incremental versions of many standard functions: maps, folds, `filter`, `zip`, and so on.
-My `purescript-incremental` library defines a small standard library of incremental data structures such as arrays, maps and records, and incremental functions like these.
+This is a simple example, but we can create incremental versions of many standard functions: maps, folds, `filter`, `zip`, and so on. `purescript-incremental-functions` defines a small standard library of incremental data structures such as arrays, maps and records, and incremental functions like these.

 To illustrate an important point, here is another example - an API for an incremental map data structure and a function to `map` a function over it: